• Home

 During any BG curve, if a BG is below 100, you want to take a BG every hour instead of every two hours as well as watch your cat closely for any of the signs listed above for low blood sugar.
 Glucometers can run up to approximately 100 points lower compared to the laboratory machines that check blood glucose levels.
 For this reason, the number alone should not be used to assess how your cat is doing.
 You should also evaluate how your cat is acting.

 Keep in mind that with practice everything gets easier and this will too!!
-Call us for tips and tricks if you are having trouble getting blood or enough blood from your cat,etc. Not only do we have lots of diabetic feline patients, but many of us have diabetic pet cats at home and we have one that lives here at the clinic.
+Call us for tips and tricks if you are having trouble getting blood or enough blood from your cat, etc. We are always happy to help you troubleshoot and be successful!

 Administering Insulin